jrpotter/sage/README.md

 Sage
 ====

-[Version 0.0.1 - 12/15/2015]
+[Version 1.0.0 - 12/15/2015]

-Sage is a packrat PEG parser I created for the intents of building my own language, Guru.
-It is still in the works but is nearing completition and provides the framework needed to parse arbitrary PEG grammars.
+Sage is a packrat PEG parser I created for the intents of building my own language.
+It provides support for parsing generic PEG grammars (some examples included in the /grammars folder).

 Features
 --------